UNLOCK FREE TRAINING

 In the state of Georgia, according to Title 43, Chapter 40, Rule 520-1-.10 Handling Real Estate Transactions, “Licensed real estate agents receive payment or receipt of a commission, fee, rebate or thing of value to a licensee based upon pre-established terms set forth in a brokerage agreement, a brokerage engagement agreement, management agreement or other written agreement.”

-If you engage in real estate transactions and assign a contract, you will collect an assignment fee.
-This amount must be disclosed to all parties as part of the transaction process.
+You will collect an assignment fee if you engage in real estate transactions and assign a contract; this amount must be disclosed to all parties as part of the transaction process.

-However, when using a Double Close or a Buy and Sell method, the wholesaler is not required to disclose how much profit they are making when they flip a property to a final buyer.
+However, when using the double close or a buy-and-sell method, the wholesaler is not required to disclose their profit when they flip a property to a final buyer.

 The Georgia Real Estate License Law

-This may not affect you directly as a wholesaler, but you should be aware of the Georgia Real Estate License Law.
+Whether it impacts them or not, wholesalers should know about the Georgia Real Estate License Law.
 The Georgia General Assembly created this statute in 1926 to govern the activities of real estate professionals.
-It has been amended several times since it was first enacted.
+It has been amended several times since then.

 This law protects the public from intentional or unintentional harm that could arise in their relationships with real estate brokers.
 The law established a three-member Georgia Real Estate Commission to regulate licensees.

-Also, if you’re assigning a contract, you must disclose that you are doing this as a case of full transparency.
+Also, if you’re assigning a contract, you must disclose that you are doing this as a case of complete transparency.

 Some of the more common disclosures include: